kandelvijaya/website/content/post/blog_equalityOnError.md

 3. This begs the fact that equality has to be done in 2 levels.
 Equality of Error by bridging to NSError and Equality on associated values of Error.

-4. One cleaver way to check for associated values      are identical in `Error` is by swift standard representation of types with `String(describing:)`.
+4. One clever way to check for associated values      are identical in `Error` is by swift standard representation of types with `String(describing:)`.
 As we know there can't be two cases of `parseFailed` cases, the types of associated values are irrelevant to be checked for.
 ```swift